vipulkumawat/IQ/Python.md

 Here, the special string variable __name__ is the module's name, and __file__ is the filename from which the module was loaded.

 The globals() and locals() Functions:
+The globals() and locals() functions can be used to return the names in the global and local namespaces depending on the location from where they are called.

+If locals() is called from within a function, it will return all the names that can be accessed locally from that function.

+If globals() is called from within a function, it will return all the names that can be accessed globally from that function.

+The return type of both these functions is dictionary.
+Therefore, names can be extracted using the keys() function.

+The reload() Function
+When the module is imported into a script, the code in the top-level portion of a module is executed only once.

+Therefore, if you want to reexecute the top-level code in a module, you can use the reload() function.
+The reload() function imports a previously imported module again.
+The syntax of the reload() function is this −

+reload(module_name)
+Here, module_name is the name of the module you want to reload and not the string containing the module name.
+For example, to reload hello module, do the following −

+reload(hello)
+Packages in Python
+A package is a hierarchical file directory structure that defines a single Python application environment that consists of modules and subpackages and sub-subpackages, and so on.

+Consider a file Pots.py available in Phone directory.
+This file has following line of source code −

+#!/usr/bin/python

+def Pots():
+   print "I'm Pots Phone"
+Similar way, we have another two files having different functions with the same name as above −

+Phone/Isdn.py file having function Isdn()

+Phone/G3.py file having function G3()

+Now, create one more file __init__.py in Phone directory −

+Phone/__init__.py
+**To make all of your functions available when you've imported Phone, you need to put explicit import statements in __init__.py as follows −**

+from Pots import Pots
+from Isdn import Isdn
+from G3 import G3
+After you add these lines to __init__.py, you have all of these classes available when you import the Phone package.

+#!/usr/bin/python

+# Now import your Phone Package.
+import Phone

+Phone.Pots()
+Phone.Isdn()
+Phone.G3()

+In the above example, we have taken example of a single functions in each file, but you can keep multiple functions in your files.
+You can also define different Python classes in those files and then you can create your packages out of those classes.